WiFi module ESP8266

 If not, please open your browser and enter 192.168.4.1 to enter the WiFi connection configuration page manually.

-On the WiFiManager page, Bittle's wireless module will automatically search for all nearby WiFi SSIDs and display them.
-After you click on your own WiFi SSID and enter the password, Bittle will connect to this network first.
+On the WiFiManager page, Bittle's wireless module will automatically search for and display all nearby WiFi SSIDs.
+After you click on your WiFi SSID and enter the password, Bittle will connect to this network first.

-After connecting to the WiFi successfully, Bittle will print out the IP address assigned by DHCP through the serial port.
-You can also configure a fixed IP address in Arduino.
+After successfully connecting to the WiFi, Bittle will print out the IP address assigned by DHCP through the serial port on the serial monitor.

 Enter the WiFi module's IP address in the web browser, and you can now control the Bittle through WiFi!